andewx/aiml/modules/04/notes_bayesian.md

 This simplifying assumption no longer dependends on the total intersection calculation but the likelihood probabilities of each event being observed `B` and the class its observed against `A` .

 `P(A|X_i)` proportional to $\prod_i{P(X_i|A) * P(A)}$

+This means we can use the values in our likelihood table independently to compute overall likelihoods for a posterior.
+A scale factor of `z` or $1\overZ$ converts the likelihood values to probabilities.

+## Algorithm

+$$P(C_l|F,...,F_n) = {1\overZ}*{\prod_{i=1}p(C_l|F_i)}*p(C_l)$$

+Where $F_i$ is the feature provided

+And $C_l$ is the probability of level $l$ of the class being evaluated.

+Overall we build a frequency table... then build the likelihood table...and multiply out the conditional probabilities with the naive assumptionof independence.
+Finally divide the taol likelihood to transform likelihoods into a probability.

+**Laplace Estimator** provides a estimation value of 1 for probabilities of 0 that would result in a negated probability.

+**Numeric Features** can be handled by discretizing numerical ranges into bins.
+You may choose bins for natural cateogries or cut points in the distribution.